jdnarvaez0/jdnarvaez0/README.md

     <img src="https://readme-typing-svg.herokuapp.com/?lines=Hello,+There!+👋;This+is+Juan+NARVAEZ....;Nice+to+meet+you!&center=true&size=30">
   </a>
 </h1>

-<h3 align="center">A versatile software developer from Argentina with a passion for teamwork and collaboration.</h3>
 <br/>
 <img align="left" src="https://komarev.com/ghpvc/?username=navidev0" alt="navidev0" />
 <br/>

-Full Stack Developer with two years of experience in web application development and a passion for learning new technologies.
+Software Developer with two years of experience in web application development and a passion for learning new technologies.
 Currently, I work at Ataway and am in my second year of a Bachelor's degree in Computer Science at UNLP (Argentina)

 * 🌍  I'm based in Buenos Aires / Argentina
 * 🖥️  See my portfolio at [jdnarvaez.org](http://jdnarvaez.org)